jeremyButtler/freezeTB/README.md

   come with freezeTB.
 Some are installed by default, others are side programs.
 The side programs often do a single step (ex AMR analysis) in the freezeTB program.

+# Updates:

+- 2025-12-19:
+  - added "coverage-amr" table to include coverage and potential AMRs missed
+  - replaced the MIRU-VNTR output in the TclTk GUI with the hsp65 species report